otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### DAKE-3 Message

 This is the final message of the DAKE.
-It is sent to verify the authentication `sigma`.
+It is sent to verify the authentication of `sigma`.

 A valid DAKE-3 message is generated as follows: